 Under the right contract, renting or affiliating with a USCIS approved EB-5 regional center can be a cost-effective way for developers to obtain EB-5 capital for their projects without the additional expense and delay of setting up a new EB-5 regional center.

-EB5AN has obtained USCIS approval for 15 regional centers, and our regional centers provide coverage across 27 states and Washington, D.C.
+EB5AN has obtained USCIS approval for 14 regional centers, and our regional centers provide coverage across more than 20 states and Washington, D.C.
 Additionally, we maintain a national affiliate network of approved EB-5 regional centers.
 Consequently, wherever your project is located, working with us means that you will be able to begin raising funds for your project immediately.

 Renting an EB-5 regional center can be a fast, cost-effective route to securing EB-5 capital for a project.
 Contact EB5 Affiliate Network’s team of experts today to discuss your project and regional center rental needs.